LET Issue 150 February 2015

 - UK CPI inflation falls to a record low.

 - Eurozone deflation intensifies but economic growth picks up.

 - London calculated as the fastest growing British region in Q4 2014.

 - London’s business activity continues to increase, with the PMI standing at 59.8 in January.

-- New orders in London rising with the PMI index standing at 58.7 in December.
+- New orders in London rising with the PMI standing at 61.5 in January.

-- Surveyors expect house prices to fall in London but to rise in England and Wales with the RICS survey showing a net balance of -36 for London and 11 for England and Wales.
+- Surveyors expect house prices to fall in London (with the net balance standing at -24) but to rise in England and Wales (with the net balance standing at 2).

 London’s Economy Today (LET) data to Datastore

 The LET presence on Datastore aims to create more interaction and a greater personal focus for London’s Economy Today while also allowing for the incorporation of feedback and views from the readership.